lkoepsel/Labs_10C_Class/README.md

 # open a terminal window in your operating system
 # change your directory to where you want to keep this lab
 cd Documents
-# clone this repository to folder Labs_10C_Class
+# clone this repository to directory Labs_10C_Class
 git clone https://github.com/lkoepsel/Labs_10C_Class.git
 # switch to the Lab directory
 cd Labs_10C_Class
 # copy the templates folder to the new dev folder
 cp -r templates dev
 ```
-2. Open the presentation lec1bintro.ppt either in Powerpoint or in Google Docs and review the material.
+2. Open the presentation lec1bintro.pdf and review the material.
 3. Execute the **Next Steps** described on the last page.